Opera Singer

 Do opera singers use microphones during performances?

-Asked by kurlyQ over 12 years ago
+Asked by kurlyQ about 13 years ago

 Not usually.
 Sometimes there are microphones above the stage or on the floors to pick up the sound for houses that are not acoustically set up for opera, but not individual mic's.
 Opera singers train to use the spaces in their facial mask to create our own amplification.
 With the range of what we sing, both dynamically and the wide range of pitches, it's very challenging to individually mic singers.
 Most opera singers can't stand being miked since you lose a lot of vocal color when using mic's too close to your face.
 There definitely are amazing sound engineers out there to make things sound good, but we enjoy relying on our technique to produce the proper sound for what we're expressing.

-Asked by BRPP about 12 years ago
+Asked by jaclyn farber about 13 years ago